Hexecoder/Merts-Manual/EN/Network/network.md

 ### MAN(Metropolitian Area Network)

+These types of networks are larger than LANs but smaller than WANs – and incorporate elements from both types of networks.
+MANs span an entire geographic area (typically a town or city, but sometimes a campus).
+Ownership and maintenance is handled by either a single person or company (a local council, a large company, etc.).

 ### CAN(Campus Area Network)

 Larger than LANs, but smaller than metropolitan area networks (MANs, explained below), these types of networks are typically seen in universities, large K-12 school districts or small businesses.
 They can be spread across several buildings that are fairly close to each other so users can share resources.